 The Human Resources and Remuneration Committee comprises four members appointed by the Board - refer to 'Meeting Attendances' in the Directors' Report.
-It is chaired by the Board Chairman.
+It was chaired by the Chair of the Board, Michael Smith, until March 2014.
+Since that date this Committee has been chaired by Elizabeth Proust and Michael Smith has remained on the Committee.